 (and don't worry about how I'm running it right

-now, because we're gonna see that in the next video)
+now, because we're going to see that in the next video)

 that right now our application has nothing, it's